juancu8/api-rsepc/README.md

 - Repeat

 Users have posts.

 Serializer our post to provide for author information and control our json objects.

 Authentication (Auth token).

 Create services for search and generate token.

-Make Healt point
+Make Healt point.

-ActiveJob
+ActiveJob & ActiveMailer.
-ActiveMailer

 #### Resources